• Skip to primary navigation

 6. Why you?

-Most companies have blogs these days.
+Most companies have blogs or website.
 Some of them may already have been in talks with, or are working with, other content writers.
 Why hire you?
 What do you bring to the table that others don’t?

 Yes, this is a difficult question to answer.
 But honestly, you ask this of every product you buy and every business you spend money on.
 The same will be asked of you.
 Have a compelling answer ready in your elevator pitch.